Hawsons Iron Ltd

 Hawsons Iron Ltd (HIO, formerly Carpentaria Resources Ltd) is a mineral exploration company.
 HIO is currently focuses on developing our flagship Hawsons Iron Project near Broken Hill, NSW into a premium producer of high-quality iron ore products for the global steel industry.

 Buy Australian shares starting with HIO.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Metals & Mining